scokobro/masters-advice/index.md

 Think hard about the resources you will require;
 1. **Does the the resource actually exist?** - This may seem like an odd things to say but if you want to study, for example, 'changes in gender representation in Japanese television advertising from the 1990s to the present', then you will have to somehow view those advertisements... do recordings exist?
 2. **Can you get access to these resources?** - Once you've established that a resource exists you'll have to work out how/if you can access it: Where is it?
 Does it require payment?
 Is it in a language you can handle?
-3. Do you need any training to use the resource?
-Does it require any special skills to access?
+3. **Do you need any training to use the resource?** Does it require any special skills to access?
+Does it require you to use a particular piece of specialised software or equipment?

 ## General Advice